 Saurians males of the harothi subrace have a natural berzerker ability which is brought out in battle.
 When engaged in battle, a harothi saurian may enter what is known as the Battle Dance.
 A harothi saurian may resist the urge to enter a Battle Dance or may intentionally try to invoke it.
 When "battle dancing", the saurian enters a frenzied mental state and heightened physical condition.
 While so engaged, a saurian becomes stronger and moves faster.
 He is unaffected by pain or fatigue and is so focused on the battle that mind affecting magic will not affect him.
 Other symptoms include bloodshot eyes, a rise in body temperature, a loss of hearing and a marked decrease in mental ability.
 Often while in the Battle Dance, a saurian may have difficulty distinguishing friend from foe and may attack everything moving within sight.
 The Battle Dance lasts until the saurian is killed or until there is no longer a perceived threat (i.e. all enemies are dead and have been gutted).
 The battle dance ends quickly as exhaustion sweeps over the saurian.
 Afterward, the saurian will have no memory of the events that transpired while he was so engaged.
 The Battle Dance is a mental and physical "high".
 It is revered by the saurians as a spiritual experience.

-In addition, some saurians call themselves Draconians.
+The most common religion among the saurians is the so called "Draconian" faith.
 These saurians worship dragons and believe that they are closely related to dragons.
 Draconian beliefs support a violent lifestyle where the individual indulges in every whim and urge.
 They are explorers in the outer reaches of experience, even more so than typical saurian.
 They follow no rules and no laws.
 The draconians are divided into cults each of which worship a particular dragon.
 These cults often are based outside the dragons lair, sometimes following the dragon hundreds of kilometers if the dragon relocates.
 Occasionally, draconian saurians will directly serve the dragon they worship.
 Two of the most powerful draconian cults worship dragons known as Melikran the Magnificent and Ygrax the Flameless.

 Still other saurians are independents.
 Due to their love of personal freedom, many saurian worship gods of other cultures.
 Some worship many gods while others worship no gods at all and have no personal religious beliefs.